TAMIUCEES/ML-DownScale_SMERGE_CEES/CEES_README.md

 > By entering the main branch in Github, the user will have access to the files.
 The user can start with the file folder.
 The CEES  database repository is a tool for Python and ArcGIS.
 This tool can help the user re-sample raster images.
 Steps: → arcpy → dataset → machine_learning→ Miscellaneous deprecated

-> UPDATED: By entering the main branch, TAMIUCEES, in GitHub, the user will have access to the files.
-The user can begin with the first file folder, ArcPy_Scripts.
-Each folder has subfolders that contain the notebooks and scripts with the different tools to ......
+> UPDATED PRETTY: The user can start with the first file folder, **ArcPy_Scripts.
+There are four distinct folders in total.
+After the **ArcPy_Scripts** folder, users will proceed to the **Dataset_Synthesis** folder, followed by the **Machine_Learning** folder, and lastly, the **Miscellaneous_Deprecated** folder.
+Each folder consists of subfolders that contain notebooks and scripts equipped with a range of tools.
+These tools are designed to assist in organizing and presenting pertinent data efficiently, enabling users to access and manipulate information more effectively.
+This enhanced productivity and predictive capabilities contribute to improved overall performance and accuracy.

 ---
 ---